How to Become a Data Analyst in 2021 With No Experience

 While seemingly endless data sheets might throw others off-balance, you find yourself drawn in, intrigued by the opportunity to parse those (almost) impenetrable walls of information for hidden insights and useful tips.
 Given our data-driven world, who could blame you for wanting to make a career out of your interest and talent?

-In this article, we’ll walk you through how to be a data analyst and what you’ll need to do to hone your natural aptitudes into marketable analytical talents.
+In this article, we’ll walk you through the steps on how to become a data analyst and what you’ll need to do to hone your natural aptitudes into marketable analytical talents.
 We’ll also give you an idea of where your skills as a data analyst will take you during your career and how you can tailor your skill set to appeal to employers in the industry of your choice.

 Ready to learn how to become a data analyst?
 Let’s get started.